Red Beans and Rice Recipe (Better Than Popeyes!)

 - 6 cups hot cooked rice, or more

 - Prep your veggies: chop the onion, bell pepper, and 2 stalks celery.
 I like to chop the ends of the celery (so that some of the leaves get chopped also) instead of pulling off the stalks.
 Whichever way you choose will work!

 - Heat the oil in a large pot over medium high heat.
 Once it is hot and shimmering, add the chopped onion, bell pepper, and celery.
 Saute for 6-8 minutes, until the onions start to become translucent.

-- Mince the garlic.
-In a small bowl, combine cayenne pepper, thyme, sage, parsley, Cajun seasoning, and sugar.
+- Mince 2 tablespoons garlic.
+In a small bowl, combine 1 and 1/2 teaspoons kosher salt, 1/2 teaspoon cayenne pepper, 1 teaspoon thyme, 3/4 teaspoon sage, 1 tablespoon parsley, 1 teaspoon Cajun seasoning, and 1 tablespoon sugar.

 - Add the garlic and spices to the pot and saute for 1-2 minutes, until fragrant.